 Deep-Learning: a revolution for photography

 Assistance with taking photos is as old as photography itself.
-From the analogue cell of your grandmother’s box camera to the facial recognition of the latest Nikon Z, the principle is the same: to facilitate the work of the photographer.
+From the analog cell of your grandmother’s box camera to the facial recognition of the latest Nikon Z, the principle is the same: to facilitate the work of the photographer.

 The real revolution which artificial intelligence represents today is the capacity of our tools to learn for themselves.